GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/DERI Score Methodology_v1.md

 ### Component weightings
 The weightings used for the DERI score are:
-* Age component: 33%
+* Age component: 33.3%
-* Broadband component: 17%
+* Broadband component: 33.3%
-* Deprivation component: 33%
+* Deprivation component: 33.3%
-* Activity component: 17%